Current COVID safe settings in early childhood education and care services:

 Changes to acceptable evidence of medical exemption to COVID-19 vaccination

-Bookings have now opened for children aged 5-11 to get vaccinated against COVID-19, ahead of the vaccine rollout beginning on Monday 10 January 2022.
+Bookings have now opened for children aged 5-11 to get vaccinated against COVID-19.

 This includes 5-year-olds attending early childhood education and care services.